Gloria Pérez-Salmerón: Biography

 At the end of 2011, the BNE incorporated the World Digital Library, contributing with some of the most important works of its collections.
 She launched the BNE 2.0 intranet as a horizontal communication tool and the library’s Museum activities, and improved the BNE’s presence on the Internet via its website and social media.

 Together with her team, she worked to achieve the library’s own statute, which facilitated its self-management and leadership abilities at a global level.

 In January 2012, the new government ratified Glòria Pérez-Salmerón in her role as Director of the National Library of Spain.
 On 18 February 2013, she was dismissed as Director of the National Library of Spain.

 She was the President of the International Federation of Library Associations and Institutions (IFLA) in 2018 and has been President of the Spanish Federation of Societies of Archivist, Librarians, Documentalists and Museology (FESABID), and Vice President of EBLIDA, European Bureau of Library, Information and Documentation Associations.

 Honours and awards

 Pérez-Salmerón was awarded with the IFLA Honorary Membership Award, IFLA's highest accolade, during the association's general assembly for her "impact and contributions to the library field".
 In his acceptance speech he made reference to access to information for all people.

 In 2021 she also received the medal of honor from the Spanish Federation of Associations of Archivists, Librarians, Archaeologists, Museologists and Documentalists (ANABAD) for being "an integral Librarian, because she has exercised her professional activity in all areas possible".

+In 2023 Pérez-Salmerón received the Gold Medal for Merit in Fine Arts from the Ministry of Culture and Sports of the Spanish Government.